metrixwang/metrixwang.github.io/_pages/Research.md

 ## WORKING PAPERS

-1. <a href=" metrixwang.github.io/files/IV_Regression_2022_1.pdf ">Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption (2023)</a>
+1. <a href=" metrixwang.github.io/files/IV_Regression_2022_1.pdf ">Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption (2023)</a> <a href="metrixwang.github.io/files/US_Ascari.rar  ">Code</a>

 2. Generalized spectral tests for high dimensional multivariate martingale difference hypotheses (2021).

 3. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019).